HughJazz123/Binary_calculator/README.md

 # Binary_calculator

 Inspired by Code Bullet's "Making a calculator using marbles".
-Decided to do this project to practise using logic gates.
+Quarantine was getting boring so I decided to make this thingy.